vtsuperdarn/davitpy/README.md

     cd davitpy

-Then run thes install scripts specific to your system
+Then run the install scripts specific to your system

 Ubuntu